ghrud92/simple-loki-mcp/README.md

 - `LOKI_CONFIG_PATH`: Custom path to config file
 - `DEBUG`: Enable debug logging

+> **Note**: When the client is using the HTTP API mode (when `logcli` is not available), the same configuration parameters are used to authenticate and connect to the Loki server.

 ### Config Files

 Alternatively, create a `logcli-config.yaml` file in one of these locations: